tfhavingfun/OPO-mic-fix/README.md

 1. We need to use adb:
   - Windows users can get this [adb/fastboot installer](http://forum.xda-developers.com/showthread.php?t=2588979).
 It automatically places a fastboot/adb folder on your C drive (C:\adb).
   - Linux users can search for the relevant android-tools package in your package manager.
-1. Make sure your have enabled USB debugging on your phone.
+1. Make sure your have enabled USB debugging on your phone and connect your phone to your computer.
-1. Check if your device if reocgnized:
+1. Check if your device is reocgnized:
   - On Windows:

     cd C:\adb
     adb devices
   - On Linux: `adb devices`

-_The device may ask you if the computer is trusted, choose yes._
 1. Restart ADB as root:

     adb root